jvalentino/backstage-example/README.md

 # How this project was created

+## (1) Generate a template

 You need to have a specific version of node installed for the setup to work so be prepared to

-## (1) Install NVM

 ```shell
 brew install nvm
 ```

-## (2) Install the appropriate version of Node you need
+ Install the appropriate version of Node you need

 ```bash
 nvm install 20
 ```

-## (3) So that you can create the new template application:
+...So that you can create the new template application:

 ```bash
 npx @backstage/create-app@latest